Click photo to enlarge.

 48-Spoke Custom Wheels

-Chromed steel rims and spokes with spool-style polished aluminum
+Chromed steel rims and spokes with “spool-style” polished aluminum front hub

 UNI-TRAK® Rear Suspension